Friends of High Town (FoHT) is a group dedicated to making the High Town area of Luton a great place to live and work.

 - produced and delivered a bi-annual High Town newsletter

 The Friends of High Town committee consists of a Chair, a Secretary, a Treasurer, and a Media and Marketing Officer.
-A new commitee was elected at the Annual General Meeting on the 9th May 2017
+A new commitee was elected at the Annual General Meeting on the 9th May 2017.
+A new Treasurer and Secretary were elected at the EGM on 13th Feb 2018.

 For contact details of the committee, see: Contact us